 While the camera crew were still setting up at the last location, a ruined rectory in Wales, he’d gone exploring and heard a blood-curdling scream, but when he’d been upstairs to investigate the noise, he’d found nobody.
 Last year, when they’d been filming an episode in a notoriously haunted Italian asylum, the producer had flown into a temper tantrum when a stone broke off the wall and fell onto the top of his head; Tony hadn’t said anything, but he’d been watching as the stone was lifted off the floor and hurled from across the room.
 Instead of bothering to convince his colleagues that he wasn’t going mad, Tony always preferred to watch from the sidelines and suppress his laughter as best he could.
 If he was honest with himself, Tony had never resented the poltergeists for targeting the producer; if he’d been a ghost he would have done the same.

 The producer signalled to the cameraman to stop filming.

 “Cut!
 Tony, what the fuck?
 You were just standing there frozen like a rabbit in the fucking headlights.
 Tony?
 Hey, I’m talking to you!”

 Tony still wasn’t paying attention.
 He was too busy watching in fascination as the producer’s mug (printed with ‘I’M THE EFFING BOSS’ in fluorescent yellow letters) began to wobble on the flagstones.
 Slowly, it tipped onto its edge, hung motionlessly in the air for at least three seconds, and then fell onto its side, spilling coffee onto the producer’s white canvas shoe.

 “Tony?
 Tony!”
 The producer waved a hand in front of Tony’s face, laughing when he didn’t respond.
 Nobody laughed with him; the cameraman looked awkwardly at the ground and Dave continued to fidget with the hem of his shirt.

-“What the... oh, you’ve got to be kidding me!” said the producer as he looked down at his ruined shoe.
+“What the... oh, you’ve got to be kidding me!”
+Said the producer, looking down at his ruined shoe.